ikhide/markdown/README.md

 `sudo systemctl status backup.timer` to check if timer is running and time left to when the service will be ran next.

-`sudo systemctl stop backup.service` to pause backup
+`sudo systemctl stop backup.timer` to pause backup

-`sudo systemctl start backup.service` to start backup
+`sudo systemctl start backup.timer` to start backup

 ## Restore a backup